 In recognition of Sunshine Week, District Attorney Heather Adams announces the yearly release of drug forfeiture records associated with the Lancaster County Drug Task Force.
 Sunshine Week is a national effort to educate the public about the importance of transparency in government.

 District Attorney Heather Adams determined that the officer was clearly justified in firing four shots at Ricardo Munoz, as Munoz chased him with a large knife – clearly presenting a threat to the officer’s life.
 Read about the investigation HERE.

 The Lancaster County Office of the District Attorney is dedicated to achieving justice and protecting the safety of our community.
 We thoroughly investigate, and prosecute aggressively, but fairly, criminal activity in Lancaster County.
 We zealously work to bring justice and preserve the rights of crime victims.
 Our goal is to keep Lancaster County safe by working in acquiesce with the many law-enforcement departments within the county.

 Welcome to our virtual newsroom on the CRIMEWATCH Network.
 This site is designed to build collaboration between criminal justice groups and the community.
 Please use this information responsibly.

-Craig Stedman, District Attorney
+Heather Adams, District Attorney